saltiest-hacker-news-comments/DS-work/README.md

 ## 4. Which day of the week has the saltiest comments

 Returns a dict of days of the week and the the number of comments which score below -0.5.
+Mondays are 1.0.

 Endpoint: [https://saltines.herokuapp.com/salty-days](https://saltines.herokuapp.com/salty-days)